 They say: This is perfect and special.
 You should admire this! (my religion, my lover, my school, this book, etc.)

 Instead of being openly demanding, Closet Narcissists sometimes try to manipulate the situation to get their way indirectly.
 They may play the victim and use your pity to persuade you to do what they want.
 They often pretend to be much nicer than they really feel inside.
+That’s how this type of narcissist acts on a first date.

 Many people with Closet Narcissistic Personality Disorder allow themselves to be used by their more confident friends.
 They live for the praise that they hope to get by working hard for the people, causes, and groups that they admire.
 There is a song in the movie “Beaches” called “The Wind Beneath My Wings” that beautifully describes the type of appreciation that most Closet Narcissists dream about getting from the people that they idealize.

-Example—Ted and Lara on a date
+Example—Ted and Lara on a first date

 Ted is the Exhibitionist Narcissist that we met in my earlier example with Sue.
 Now he is out on a first date with Lara, who has a Closet Narcissist Disorder.
 Here they are each describing the date later.